ytyulkinaxway/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software_prereqs.md

 ### PHP

-API Portal requires PHP 7.1 or later.
+API Portal requires PHP 7.1 thru 7.4.
 We strongly recommend you to use only [officially supported PHP versions](https://www.php.net/supported-versions.php).

 In addition you must have the following PHP packages installed: